vtudorache/lua-msvc/README.md

 ## Advanced usage:

-You can make an independent build directory and copy there the Makefile from the `static` subdirectory.
+You can make an independent build directory and copy there the Makefile from the `static` or `dynamic` subdirectories respectively.
 Then from the build directory, execute:

 `nmake install INSTALL_ROOT=%PATH_TO_INSTALL_ROOT% SOURCE_ROOT=%PATH_TO_SOURCE_ROOT%`